Contact for Cisco:

 Additional "Open Lab" hours will be posted on the white board in Room E-207.

 Students use the syllabus and other course documents to guide their progress through each of the flex courses during a semester.
-Course materials are provided using the Cisco Networking Academy Online Curriculum (CCNA classes only) and an online course management system (BlackBoard).
-Blackboard contains proprietary class materials, assignments and announcements.
-Course assignments are posted on the BlackBoard assignment page for each specific class.
-Click the links in BlackBoard/Cisco Netacad for instructions, demonstrations, presentations, etc. Students are responsible for reading the assigned Cisco curriculum and completing all learning activities on their own, although help is available from instructors and Cisco tutors (hours to be announced).
+Course materials are provided using the Cisco Networking Academy Online Curriculum (CCNA classes only) and an online Cisco course management system (NetSpace) which contains proprietary class materials, assignments, exams, and announcements.
+Course assignments are provided on the Cisco NetSpace Webpages for each specific class.
+Students are responsible for reading the assigned Cisco curriculum and completing all learning activities on their own, although help is available from instructors and Cisco tutors (hours to be announced).

 • Complete the orientation